NEW PATCH

-Hello and welcome to the new look blog.
+Hello and welcome to my new look blog.
 BOATBIRDER 'TERRA FIRMA' (formerly 'BOATBIRDER')

-Yes, as you can see from the new title we're now living back on 'dry land' and have relocated to our property in the heart of Aberdeenshire Scotland.
+Indeed, as the new title suggests, we've made our return to 'dry land' and have moved to our property in the heart of Aberdeenshire, Scotland.

 MY NEW PATCH BY CAR